Igusa Hachimangu Photo Guide

-The shrine is a little far from any station.
+The shrine is a little far from train stations.
 Most people will take a car or bus there.
 But if you choose to walk, it’s about twenty minutes.
-Whichever way you go, you’ll be passing through suburban Tokyo.
+However you go, you pass through suburban Tokyo.

 Igusa Hachimangu isn’t big, but there is enough to enjoy exploring.
 For me, it is all about the buildings.
 They have that classical Japanese style.